The Co-opting of Spiritual Practice by our Capitalist Culture

 Even psychedelics are finding a wider audience.
 Besides the many notable therapeutic uses, micro-dosing is now all the rage in silicon valley, where it is seen as way of improving memory, cognitive function, mood, and creativity.

 How could anyone see a problem with any of it?
-I think it is great that these practices, once delegated to the fringe counter culture, are finding relevance for mainstream society.
+I think it is great that these practices, once relegated by western society to the fringe counterculture or some caricature of the mystical “East,” are finding relevance for mainstream society.
 It’s for everyone, and no one should be left out.
 If anyone told me they wanted to take LSD so they could be more creative at their tech job, I might even gift them the great book by James Fadiman, The Psychedelic Explorer’s Guide.

 Change is natural.
 And yet, I can’t fathom in any way that the values of our dominant, neoliberal, materialistic culture can actually coincide with the values of compassion for all sentient life, with our inherent interconnectedness, or the sacredness of everyone.

-Yoga, meditation, and even psychedelics, all tools that were ushered into the west to transform consciousness, are now being used to enhance the ego of our dominant culture.
+Yoga, meditation, and psychedelics are all tools that come from holistic traditions and cultures that praise interdependence over individualism and harmony over dominance.
+These are all tools that were ushered into the west to transform consciousness and are now being used to enhance the ego of our dominant culture.
 They are perpetuating a core value of greed, exploitation, competition and individualism that objectifies other people, other animals, and the environment.

 As Nick Srnicek and Alex Williams state in Inventing the Future: Postcapitalism and a World Without Work,